sflyranger/asteroids/README.md

 - Created a global `clock` variable and `delta time` variable to reduce CPU utilization.

 ---

-## Third Commit:
+## Third Commit

 For my third commit, I added shooting functionality and asteroid spawning logic.

-### shot.py
+### `shot.py`
-Created a Shot class inheriting from CircleShape to represent the player's shots.
-Added methods to draw and update the shot's position.
+- Created a `Shot` class inheriting from `CircleShape` to represent the player's shots.
+- Added methods to draw and update the shot’s position.

-### player.py
+### `player.py`
-Added shooting functionality to the Player class.
-The player can now shoot by pressing the space bar, creating Shot instances that move in the direction the player is facing.
+- Added shooting functionality to the `Player` class.
+- The player can now shoot by pressing the space bar, creating `Shot` instances that move in the direction the player is facing.

-### main.py changes
+### `main.py` Changes
-Updated the main function to include groups for updatable, drawable, shots, and asteroids.
-Added collision detection between the player, shots, and asteroids.
-The game ends if the player collides with an asteroid, and asteroids are destroyed if hit by a shot.
+- Updated the main function to include groups for updatable, drawable, shots, and asteroids.
+- Added collision detection between the player, shots, and asteroids.
+- The game ends if the player collides with an asteroid.
+- Asteroids are destroyed when hit by a shot.

-### asteroidfield.py
+### `asteroidfield.py`
-Created an AsteroidField class to handle spawning new asteroids at random intervals and positions along the screen edges.
+- Created an `AsteroidField` class to handle spawning new asteroids at random intervals and positions along the screen edges.

-### asteroid.py
+### `asteroid.py`
-Created an Asteroid class inheriting from CircleShape to represent asteroids.
-Added methods to draw and update the asteroid's position.
+- Created an `Asteroid` class inheriting from `CircleShape` to represent asteroids.
+- Added methods to draw and update the asteroid’s position.

-### constants.py
+### `constants.py`
-Added constants for player shooting speed and cooldown, as well as shot radius.
+- Added constants for player shooting speed and cooldown.
+- Defined shot radius.

-### circleshape.py
+### `circleshape.py`
-Updated the CircleShape class to include a collision detection method to check for collisions between circle objects.
+- Updated the `CircleShape` class to include a collision detection method to check for collisions between circle objects.

 ---

-## Final Commit:
+## Final Commit

 For my final commit, I added the logic to split asteroids upon collision and updated the README with instructions on how to clone and run the game.

-### asteroid.py
+### `asteroid.py`
-Updated the Asteroid class to include a split method that creates smaller asteroids when a larger one is destroyed.
+- Updated the `Asteroid` class to include a `split` method that creates smaller asteroids when a larger one is destroyed.

-### main.py changes
+### `main.py` Changes
-Updated the collision detection logic to call the split method on asteroids when they are hit by a shot.
+- Updated the collision detection logic to call the `split` method on asteroids when they are hit by a shot.

-### README.md
+### `README.md`
-Added instructions on how to clone and run the game.
+- Added instructions on how to clone and run the game.

+---

 ## How to Clone and Run the Game:
 1. Clone the repository: